MicrosoftLearning/mslearn-fabric/Instructions/Labs/16-use-tools-to-optimize-power-bi-performance.md

 In this task, you will open a pre-developed Power BI Desktop solution.

-1. Open the **Sales Analysis** starter file located
-here: `https://github.com/MicrosoftLearning/mslearn-fabric/raw/main/Allfiles/Labs/16/Starter/Sales%20Analysis%20-%20Use%20tools%20to%20optimize%20Power%20BI%20performance.pbix` and save it to a location you will remember.
+1. Download the [Sales Analysis starter file](https://aka.ms/fabric-optimize-starter) from `https://aka.ms/fabric-optimize-starter` and save it to a location you will remember.

 1. Navigate to the downloaded file and open it in Power BI Desktop.